yondonfu/opencollab-cli/README.md

 `opencollab fork <path>`

-Forks the current Mango repository by recursively copying the current directory into the directory specified by the path.
+Forks the current Mango repository by recursively copying the current directory into the directory specified by the path. `.mango` is not copied because the forked directory needs to initialize a new Mango repository.

 ### Example: